anthobarbarich/pc2020/content/get-involved.md

 With over **600 dedicated people** working throughout the summer, we definitely need all the helping hands there are to make it happen!

+## What can you expect from us?

+* Free entrance to the festival
+* A 30€ credit/day/person (during the festival)
+* A 34€ compensation per day of working on build up and breakdown
+* A unique Paradise City T-shirt
+* A unique mug/eco-cup/drinking cup from Paradise City catering

 Got **_free time in June_**, a lot of **_energy and_** **_motivation_** and a desire to **_make something cool_**?
 We guarantee a great experience!

 If you feel like helping us build Paradise City, you can register as a volunteer **right** [**here**](https://www.eventication.com/events/paradise-city-2020)**.**